 He “targeted the thing,” and by thing, I’m pretty sure he’s referring to the fraudulent dot in the photo.

 Try to reconcile those two quotes.
-I won’t wait this time, they’re irreconcilable.

 I asked remote viewer and former Farsight affiliate Daz Smith if a viewer can tell the difference between a lie and the truth, even when the tasker can’t: